stoplightio/studio/docs/Design-and-Modeling/06-mock-servers.md

 - If the feedback spawns large enough work, will the client have time implement this API once it's done?

 > Avoid all of these problems by getting a free API to play with without spending a month building it all.

 ## Local Mock Server

-If you are building the client application and the API design, you can run a mock server locally by clicking the Mocks button in Studio.
+If you are building the client application and the API design, you can run a mock server locally by clicking the **Mocks** button in Studio Desktop.
 This allows you to interact with the mock server to try it out, without needing to write any code.

 ![Mock Server](../../assets/images/mocking-studio.png)

-The mock server is built on top of our open-source mocking solution: [Prism](https://stoplight.io/prism/), so you can learn more about how it works over there.
+The mock server uses a local host built on top of our open-source mocking solution [Prism](https://stoplight.io/prism/).

-Catching problems early on while you're still just tweaking the API descriptions in Studio, means you can avoid making costly changes to the production API, deprecating old things, or creating whole new global versions which add a huge workload to every single client.
+See [Request Validation](https://meta.stoplight.io/docs/prism/ZG9jOjk2-request-validation) to learn about the types of validation you get from Mock Servers.

 ## Stoplight Mock Servers